What is SEO for Speech Therapists?

 How Search Engines Work

 Have you ever wondered how Google decides to rank a university’s speech department’s website with hardly any content at all on the first page while your website is struggling to stay on the third?
 The truth is, Google’s super secret algorithm has LOTS of things it considers when deciding what website to rank well.
 I say “super secret” because it’s not published anywhere.
-However, we do have a good idea what many of the things they’re looking at include.
+However, we do have a good idea of what many of the things they’re looking at include.

 To understand SEO, it’s important to understand how search engines work.
 Search engines use complex algorithms to determine which pages to display in the search engine results pages (SERPs).
 These algorithms take into account a number of factors, including keywords, content relevance, and backlinks.
 In fact, search engine algorithms are constantly evolving, so it’s important to stay up-to-date on the latest SEO best practices.